cjungmann/schemafw/userguide/MinimumCustomClass.md

   the *data-sfw-class* attribute of the hosting element from overwriting the class name of the custom input class as the framework scans through its ancestors.

-## Create a Javascript Module
+### Create a Javascript Module

 The new class must be registered into the *SFW.types* array.
+This is done with the command `SFW.derive()` as described below.

 The first line in the following *_init()* function will delay until the **SFW** object has been created, and further, if necessary, to ensure that the base class of the new widget has